 - Internet: I didn’t test the quality

 - Quail + Crane: Primary hotel restaurant open daily for breakfast and dinner.
 We had dinner here and it was very good.
+UPDATE: On a second visit, I tried breakfast and it was very good as well.

 - Twin Crafts Market: Open 24 hours with a large menu of “on the go” options.